awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-import-plugins.md

 + **Size limit**\.
 We recommend a `plugins.zip` file less than than 1 GB\.
 The larger the size of a `plugins.zip` file, the longer the startup time on an environment\.
 Although Amazon MWAA doesn't limit the size of a `plugins.zip` file explicitly, if dependencies can't be installed within ten minutes, the Fargate service will time\-out and attempt to rollback the environment to a stable state\.

 **Note**
 For environments using Apache Airflow v1\.10\.12 or v2\.0\.2, Amazon MWAA limits outbound traffic on the Apache Airflow web server, and does not allow you to install plugins nor Python dependencies directly on the web server\.
-Starting, with Apache Airflow v2\.2\.2, you can install plugins and dependencies directly on the web server\.
+Starting with Apache Airflow v2\.2\.2, Amazon MWAA can install plugins and dependencies directly on the web server\.

 ## Examples of custom plugins<a name="configuring-dag-plugins-airflow-ex"></a>